narcatix/pa-editor-tutorial/videos/script.md

 Another fun way to create a new keyframe is clicking and dragging the object around right in the level preview!
 That will immediately create a new keyframe at the position of the scrubber, or update it if there is one already.

 There are 4 dragging modes that can be used with 4 keyboard keys: W for position mode, E for scale mode, R for rotation mode, and T for colour mode.
+Your current dragging mode is displayed at the top-right corner of the level preview.

 ##### Control Bar
 So now you know how to work with one gameplay object, but there's only so much you can do with just that, so let's create another one.
 For that I will use the **Control Bar** which is situated right below the Preview Window.
 The Control Bar lets you do things like control playback, change the timeline layer, and create new objects.
 So to create a new gameplay object I simply click on the button that says "Object", and here it is, in the middle-centre of the preview.
 It's so small, let's make it bigger by changing the drag mode to "size" with E, and dragging from it in the preview.